hiimim/LInBot/README.md

 PhantomJS:
 - On Windows, download the binary from the [official website](http://phantomjs.org) and put it in the same folder than the bot.
 - On OS X Yosemite, the binary provided by the PhantomJS crew doesn't work (*selenium.common.exceptions.WebDriverException: Message: 'Can not connect to GhostDriver'*).
-You can either compile it by yourself or download the binary provided by [eugene1g](https://github.com/eugene1g/phantomjs/releases).
+You can either compile it by yourself or download the binary provided by the awesome [eugene1g](https://github.com/eugene1g/phantomjs/releases).
 Then put it in the `/usr/bin` folder.
-- On Raspbian you don't have the choice, you have to compile it and put it in the `/usr/bin` folder.
-Here is the [build instructions](http://phantomjs.org/build.html) for PhantomJS.
+- It's the same for Raspbian : compile it and put it in the `/usr/bin` folder or download the binary provided by the awesome [spfaffly](https://github.com/spfaffly/phantomjs-linux-armv6l).

+If you want to built your own binaries, here is the [build instructions](http://phantomjs.org/build.html) for PhantomJS.

 ## Configuration
 Before you run the bot, edit the `config` file to add your account login informations (email and password).
 It's that simple!